BigPolarBear1/factorization/README.md

 Update: Hmm.
 Let me do some thinking.
 The thing is, that k value (multiple of N for the constant), we dont care about its factorization.
 Hence we can use that to add or subtract N as much as we want, until eternity.
 Thats a useful tool.
 I should center my strategy around that.
 Then whats left is selecting an x and x+y, with a factorization that is know, which has enough hits in the precalculated datastructure (hmap) to garantuee a smooth.
 Let me do some thinking.
 Because this x and x+y can be huge values, we dont care, as long as they factorize.. as long for some k value, they have enough hits in hmap.
 And this k value can be anything and the factorization doesn't matter.
 Common.
 Its on the tip of my tongue now.
 Give me a day or two to work this out.

+Update: You know, what I should do is find an x+y value, which has a large occurance in hmap, regardless of the k value.
+Because we can increase x to get the polynomial value closer to 0 if k is very large.
+Or visa-versa find an x with a large occurance and then increase x+y, which does give us more control.
+But either way, thats definitely a better approach then just the bruteforce way the code is doing and only taking into consideration k value < quad_size.. thats not really playing into the strengths of all the number theory we're using.
+Anyway, going to run in the dark in the wood.

 #### (Outdated, check Improved_Sieving instead) To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 240 -base 100_000 -debug 1 -lin_size 100_000_000 -quad_size 100</br></br>